Clarinet Concerto (Mozart): I. Allegro

 The first theme begins an orchestral ritornello that is joyful and light:

 It soon transforms into a flurry of sixteenth notes in descending sequence, played by the violins and flutes while the lower instruments drive the piece forward.
 After the medial caesura, the strings begin a series of canons before the first closing theme, featuring first and second violins, enters.
 The second closing theme is much more subtle until the fanfare of its final two bars.
-As the soloist enters, the clarinet repeats the opening theme with the expected added ornamentation.
+As the soloist enters in bar 57, the clarinet repeats the opening theme with the expected added ornamentation.
 As the orchestra restates the main theme, the clarinet traverses the whole range of the instrument with several flourishes.

 The secondary theme begins in the parallel minor, and eventually tonicizes C major before arriving in the dominant key, E major.
 At the end of the E-major section, there is a short pause, where the soloist conventionally improvises a short eingang (cadenza), although no context is offered for a true cadenza.
 The canonic material of the opening ritornello returns, this time involving the clarinet and leads to the novel feature of the soloist accompanying the orchestra with an Alberti bass over the first closing theme.
 The orchestral ritornello returns, ending with the second closing theme.

 The development section explores a few new key areas including F♯ minor and D major, and even has some hints of the Baroque.
 Before the formal orchestral ritornello leading into the recapitulation, Mozart writes a series of descending sequences with the cellos and bassoons holding suspensions over staccato strings.

 As is conventional in Classical concerto form, in the recapitulation the soloist and orchestra are united, and the secondary theme is altered to stay in the tonic.
 As the secondary theme comes to a close, the clarinet has another chance to improvise briefly, and this time leads the canonic material that follows.
 The Alberti bass and arpeggios over diminished chords for the soloist recur before the movement ends in a cheerful final orchestral ritornello.

+At around 12 minutes, the Allegro is the longest movement in the concerto.

 II.
 Adagio

-The second movement, which is in rounded binary form (i.e. ABA'), is in D major.
-It opens with the soloist playing the movement's primary theme with orchestral repetition:
+The second movement, which is in rounded binary form (i.e. ABA'), is in the subdominant D major.
+The two-part, cantabile 16-bar main theme is first performed by the solo clarinet and repeated by the orchestra:

-The B section, in which the solo part is always prominent, exploits both the chalumeau and clarion registers.
-The only true cadenza of the entire work occurs right at the end of the B section, immediately before the return of the A section.
-There are some passages that exploit the lowest notes of the basset clarinet in the B section.
+The B section, in which the solo part is always prominent, exploits the chalumeau (lowest) register, including (in the reconstructed version) the basset tones down to (written) C3 (sounding A2), the lowest tone which the basset clarinet in A can play, and also uses the clarion register (the middle register).
+This section is followed in bar 59 by the aforementioned cadenza, which in turn is followed by the first theme, played piano (sometimes pianissimo) by the clarinet, which concludes the movement with a coda.